 Relationships between tables can be created and managed manually using the Relationships window.
 Relationships can also be created automatically in some instances, such as when the lookup wizard is used.
 In this exercise we will manually create a relationship between the CDS table and the SONGS table.

-- 1) Click the Relationships icon so on the toolbar or select Relationships from the Tools menu. - 2) A Show Table dialog similar to the one for designing queries will appear.
+1. Click the Database Tools tab on the Ribbon.

+A Show Table dialog similar to the one for designing queries will appear.